takanory/slides/20200510pyconhk/PITCHME.md

 ## 2015: PyCon mini

-* 2015年から各地域でPyCon miniイベントが開催されるようになった
+* PyCon mini Sapporo and Hiroshima
-* PyCon JPはサポートのみで運営は各イベント
+* PyCon JP supports PyCon mini
-* 運営ノウハウの共有や宣伝強力なども
+  * Know-how, PR, Money and people
-* `pycon.jp` のサブドメイン提供など
+* `pycon.jp` subdomain

 Note:
-* Small PyCons in the region were held in Sapporo and Hiroshima in 2015
+* In 2015, Small PyCons in the region were held in Sapporo and Hiroshima
 * It has been held in various places such as Kumamoto and Osaka
 * PyCon Kyushu is held all over Kyushu(Fukuoka -> Okinawa -> Kumamoto)
-* We have been sharing operating know-how and supporting money and people
+* We shared operating know-how and suppored public relations, money and people
-* We have also provided a subdomain of pycon.jp
+* We also provided subdomain of pycon.jp for PyCon mini

 +++